arkyaray2002/arkyaray2002/README.md

 - 👨‍💻 All of my projects are available at [git@github:ArkyaRay](https://github.com/arkyaray2002)

-- ⚡ Fun Fact: **Typing keyboards used to be arranged alphabetically.**
+- ⚡ Fun Fact: **Instead of learning Programming Language, we can teach Computer ENGLISH.**
 <br>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"> </a>
 <br>